w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-join-council.md

 title: Join the Council
 sidebar_label: Join the Council
 description: Steps on how to join the official on-chain council.
+keywords: [council, how to join council, governance, candidate]
 slug: ../maintain-guides-how-to-join-council
 ---